 As mentioned previously most fiber optic transmitters typically have an amplifier or buffer, driver, optical source, and sometimes an optical connector or interface.
-The transmitter in this kit also has an acoustic microphone for converting sound waves to an electrical signal, and requires a nine-volt battery with holder to provide electrical power.
-Figure 11 shows the schematic of the circuits contained on the transmitter printed wiring board of this kit.
+The transmitter in this kit also has an acoustic microphone for converting sound waves to an electrical signal, and it receives power from the voltage regulator in the receiver portion of the circuit board.
+Figure 11 shows the schematic of the circuit contained on the transmitter printed wiring board of this kit.

-Pushing the momentary-close switch, SW1, activates the optical voice link by applying 9-volt battery power to the indicator light, microphone, audio circuits and fiber optic LED.
-The switch must be closed for the transmitter to operate by generating light to carry audio signals.
+Depressing the momentary-close switch, SW1, activates the transmitter portion of the optical voice link by applying 8-volt power to the indicator light (LED), microphone, audio circuits and fiber optic LED.
+The switch must be held closed for the transmitter to operate by generating light to carry audio signals.

 Tracing a signal through the transmitter circuit starts with the microphone.
 Here any acoustic vibrations near the microphone are sensed and produce an electrical AC signal proportional in strength and frequency to that of the acoustic signal.
-This AC signal is coupled through the DC blocking capacitor (C2) to the LM386N audio amplifier.
-The LM386N amplifies the signal and drives the fiber optic LED (D2).
-The output of the LED is red light with a DC component and AC signal superimposed upon it from the LM386.
-A typical output signal from LM386N is shown in Figure 12.
+This AC signal is coupled through the blocking capacitor (C2) to the LM386N audio amplifier.
+The

+LM386N amplifies the signal and drives the fiber optic LED (D2).
+The output of the LED is red light with a DC component and AC signal superimposed upon it from LM386N.
+A typical output signal from LM386N is shown in Figure 10.